-Bizagi offers the possibility of working with Modeler Services features.
-Modeler Services Consists of additional sets of services and added features to host your projects in the cloud and enable teamwork, leveraging on Efficiency, Collaboration and Governance.
+Bizagi Modeler cloud services consists of additional sets of services and added features to host your projects in the cloud and enable teamwork, leveraging on Efficiency, Collaboration and Governance.

 •Global access to all your models.